 Many dependent variables can be used, to express operational performance outcomes.
-According to (Aral & the market value of a company's equity and liabilities with its corresponding book values as the replacement values of a company's assets is hard to estimate.
-The most usual measure is the socalled Tobin's q ratio ??0 10 This is approximately equal to the ratio: Equity market value / Equity book value for single companies and value of stock market / corporate .
+According to (Aral & Weill, 2007) suitable performance measures, are:

+- Profitability: Net margin & return on assets (ROA). - Product innovation: Revenues from new or modified products. - Market valuation: This usually comes by comparing the market value of a company's equity and liabilities with its corresponding book values as the replacement values of a company's assets is hard to estimate.
+The most usual measure is the so-called Tobin's q ratio10.